alessandrosimon/plotdrop/README.md

 ## Requirements

-- Nix with flakes enabled
 - A Plasma 6 desktop session
+- If you use Nix, there is a flake with the necessary packages, otherwise just instal with your package manager.

 ## Install